 Like with 1Password, you’ll first create your username and master password on the LastPass website, then download the browser extension.
 After you’ve logged into the extension, a webpage will pop up prompting you to download the app.
 Again, the back and forth between the website, browser extension and app was a bit tiring.
 Even some features listed on the app, like the “Security Challenge”, would then lead me back to the website.
 Like Archie choosing between Betty and Veronica, I wish LastPass would just pick one or the other.

 Importing the passwords to LastPass began the exact same way as it did with 1Password— exporting them from Chrome into a CSV file.
 But instead of importing that file into LastPass, I actually copied and pasted it.
 This felt a little low-tech, but it got the job done.

 Once my passwords were in, LastPass was easy to use.
 Like most password managers, all of your capabilities will be on the left, while the right will house your activity.

 Again, 1Password and LastPass are pretty similar user experience-wise, but 1Password had a slightly more elegant setup situation.
 Now it’s 1Password two, LastPass one, and anyone’s game.

 1Password Vs. LastPass Subscriptions

 Now let’s talk about the most fun topic of all— pricing.
-Both 1Password and LastPass offer free 30-day trials, which is nice.
+Both 1Password and LastPass offer free trials, which is nice although 1Password’s only lasts for a month.
 As far as paid options go, they start at a few dollars a month, and they both have packages for personal and professional use.
 Let’s take a closer look.